 The amplitude scale can easily be adjusted by clicking and dragging the upper or lower ends up and down.
 Right click to reset back to original values.
-This is basically another way to do the same thing as

 This is basically another way to do the same thing as in 16.
 Stretch color palette.